 Do you love drinking coffee?
-No, I’m not talking about the instant kind of coffee.
-I’m talking about the brewed type here, the ones you enjoy in coffee shops, the real deal.
-If you are a coffee lover, for sure you have tried a number of different brewed coffee types like the espresso, Americano, latte, and even the cold brew.
-And for sure if you compute the amount of money you’ve spent to enjoy those delicious cups, it would already be a fortune.
+No, I’m not talking about instant coffee.
+I’m talking about the brewed type here, the real deal that you enjoy in coffee shopsl.
+If you are a coffee lover, you are sure to have tried a number of different types of brewed coffee – espresso, Americano, latte, and even cold brew.
+If you add up the amount of money you’ve spent enjoying those delicious cups, I bet it would be a fortune.
 But have you ever wondered how brewed coffee is made?
 And did you know that you can brew your own coffee at home?
-Yes, you can!
-And cold brew can be done at home, too.
-No special machines and no barista needed, just this DIY cold brew coffee and brewer tutorial.
-So relax, keep on reading and later let’s get brewing.
+Cold brew can be made at home, too.
+No special machine and no barista needed, just this DIY cold brew coffee and brewer tutorial.
+So relax, keep on reading and then let’s get brewing.

 Brewed Coffee Versus Cold Brew Coffee

-There are a lot of different ways on how you can brew coffee.
-You can have brewed coffee by pouring hot water to freshly ground coffee.
-This method is known as the Pour-Over method.
-You can also make brewed coffee by adding freshly ground coffee over hot water, or the Immersion Brewing method.
-But how do you make the cold brew coffee?
-Do you just put ice in your brewed coffee or pour some brewed coffee into a glass full of ice?
+There are a lot of different ways to brew coffee.
+The Pour-Over method involves pouring hot water over freshly ground coffee but you can also make brewed coffee by adding freshly ground coffee to hot water, also called the Immersion Brewing method.
+But how do you make cold brew coffee?
+Do you just add ice to your brewed coffee or pour some brewed coffee into a glass full of ice?
 Nope, that would be iced coffee.
 And yes, they are different from each other.
-Basically, cold brew coffee can be made the same way as brewed coffee but with the use of cold water instead of hot water.
+Basically, cold brew coffee can be made the same way as brewed coffee but using cold water instead of hot water.
 It is then served over ice.
-The perfect drink that can both wake you up and cool you down on a warm day.
+The perfect drink to both wake you up and cool you down on a warm day.

 DIY Cold Brew Coffee And Brewer Tutorial

-As promised, here is how you can enjoy your very own cold brew coffee without leaving the comforts of your home.
+As promised, here is how to enjoy your very own cold brew coffee without leaving the comforts of your home.
 This tutorial will also teach you how to make a cold brew DIY coffee brewer, double filtration method.
-Invite friends over at your house for a coffee party or for some catching up.
+Invite friends over to your house for a coffee party and some catching up.
 Wow them with the smooth and rich taste of your very own coffee creation.
-This DIY cold brew coffee is way, way better than iced coffee because it has a more caffeinated taste to it.
-Your friends might even have a hard time believing when you say it’s a DIY cold brew coffee.
+This DIY cold brew coffee is way, way better than iced coffee because it has a more caffeinated taste.
+Your friends have a hard time believing when you say it’s a DIY cold brew coffee.

 What You Need: